Eugene the Marine

 Eugene the Marine is a 2025 American thriller film written by Hank Bedford and Cesare Gagliardoni and directed by Bedford.
 It stars Scott Glenn as the titular character.
 In September 2025, the film premiered at the 32nd Oldenburg International Film Festival as its opening night film.
+It was released for digital rental on Letterboxd Video Store on April 29, 2026.

+Summary

+A former marine living a regimented life is on the verge of being kicked out of home by his son, then finds himself simultaneously opening up to new friends and dealing with a masked serial killer murdering them one by one.